Pinnovate/BAC-website-proposition/README.md

 ~856 mb can be entirely put in RAM!

 ### Redis
-[Redis](http://redis.io/) is key-value store, it basically load its data in memory, so it servers as a cache server. if enabled it also buffers out its content to `.rdb` files every once in a while for persistence, these files are loaded on the next server startup.
+[Redis](http://redis.io/) is key-value store, it basically load its data in memory, so it serves as a cache server. if enabled it also buffers out its content to `.rdb` files every once in a while for persistence, these files are loaded on the next server startup.

 Given these key features, redis can serve well our use case.
-Loading all BAC results as encoded json to redis (in memory) then access it directly with nginx. each `matricule` is a redis key, the rest is the value.
+Loading all BAC results as encoded json to redis (in memory) then access it directly from nginx. each `matricule` is a redis key, the rest is the value.

 With a server like nginx, we can route all `/get?key=<matricule>` and proxy pass them to redis, get the result back as json. et le tour est joué :)

-To make nginx talk to redis, we need to custom compile it with a redis plugin enabled.
+To make nginx talk to redis, we need to custom compile it with Redis plugin enabled.
 Don't be scared, this can be done easily.

 ## Benchmarking
-If all candidates would access the website at the same time, and by time we mean the same minute! which is not likely to happen, but let's expect the worse, this would mean:
+If all candidates would access the website at the same time, and by the same time we mean the same minute! which is not likely to happen, but let's expect the worse, this would mean:
 `1 710 746 requests per minutes = ~28513 req/sec`
 so for an acceptable solution, we need to achieve at least around ~28513 req/sec server performance.